theonejj/ansible-zfs_on_root/README.md

 ### Dropbear Support

-When the server is rebooted with ZFS native encryption enabled then someone needs to be at the console to enter the passphrase for the root pool encryption.
+When a computer is rebooted with ZFS native encryption enabled then someone needs to be at the console to enter the passphrase for the root pool encryption.

 * You can enable the option to install [Dropbear](https://en.wikipedia.org/wiki/Dropbear_(software)) with [Busybox](https://en.wikipedia.org/wiki/BusyBox) to provide a lightweight SSH process as part of the initramfs during the boot process.
-* This allows you to remotely SSH to the console to provide the Root Pool passphrase to allow the machine to continue to boot.
+* This allows you to remotely SSH to the console to provide the root pool passphrase to allow the machine to continue to boot.
-* You can customize the port, which RSA keys are allowed to connect and customize the options.
-The default settings used are as secure as we could make it, and more secure than most guides.
+* You can customize the port, which RSA keys are allowed to connect and adjust several options.
+The default settings are fairly secure and a bit more secure than most guides.

-All of this can be used to define a standard base installation for which other Ansible playbooks would build upon to make it a Home Theater PC, Docker Server, or just leave it as a functioning desktop.

-My intention for this was the occasional one off build, however being based on Ansible this can be used to make batches of servers or desktops needing ZFS on Root installations.

 ---